What’s freezing up your shoulder?

 - Age and gender – it tends to affect people between the ages of 40 and 60 years old.
 It is also much more common in women than men

 - Diabetes – diabetic people are more likely to develop a frozen shoulder, as well as take longer to recover due to poor blood circulation

 - Other systemic diseases – heart disease and Parkinson’s disease are some examples of systemic diseases linked to developing a frozen shoulder.

-How can I tell if I have a frozen shoulder?
+How can I tell if I have it?

-Frozen shoulder is usually diagnosed by signs and symptoms which are assessed by a docotr or physiotherapist.
-People who have a frozen shoulder often complain of:
+Frozen shoulder is usually diagnosed by signs and symptoms which are assessed by a doctor or physiotherapist.
+People who have it often complain of:

 - Gradual worsening shoulder pain with no known cause